Gluten Free Cornbread Muffins (One Bowl!)

 - 2 tablespoons honey

-- 1 ½ cups oat flour*
+- 1 ½ cups gluten free oat flour

 - 1 cup finely ground yellow cornmeal